-Ok, while not related on how to make chicken salad I always think it’s fun to explore the history of certain recipes.
+Ok, while not related to how to make chicken salad I always think it’s fun to explore the history of certain recipes.
 There’s some debate on how chicken salad came to be.
-Some folks say it was invented in 1863 when a restaurant owner in Wakefield, Rhode Island mixed leftover chicken with mayonnaise, grapes, and tarragon to create the now famous salad.
+Some folks say it was invented in 1863 when a restaurant owner in Wakefield, Rhode Island mixed leftover chicken with mayonnaise, grapes, and tarragon to create the now-famous salad.

 How long does chicken salad keep?

 Chicken salad will keep in a lidded container in the refrigerator for about 3-4 days.
 I think that the flavors get better after a few days!

 What is the nutritional information for this recipe?

 As always, you can find the full nutritional breakdown including total carbs and net carbs for keto at the bottom of the recipe card as well as the servings at the top of the recipe card.
 You should always double-check your specific ingredients as different brand’s ingredients may have different values.

 Ways to use this Keto Blackened Chicken Salad: